Pixies (band): Influences

-Pixies is influenced by a range of artists and genres; each member came from a different musical background.
-When he first started writing songs for Pixies, Francis says he was listening to nothing but Hüsker Dü, Captain Beefheart, and Iggy Pop; whilst in the run up to recording Come on Pilgrim he listened to R.E.M.'s Murmur a lot, which he described as "hugely influential" on his songwriting.
+The Pixies are influenced by a range of artists and genres; each member came from a different musical background.
+When he first started writing songs for the Pixies, Francis says he was listening to nothing but Hüsker Dü, Captain Beefheart, and Iggy Pop; whilst in the run up to recording Come On Pilgrim he listened to R.E.M.'s Murmur a lot, which he described as "hugely influential" on his songwriting.
 During the making of Doolittle he listened heavily to the Beatles' White Album.
 He has cited Buddy Holly as a model for his compressed songwriting.
 Francis did not discover punk rock until he was 16, saying "it was good I didn't listen to these hip records".
 As a child, he listened mainly to 1960s songs, religious music and Emerson Lake and Palmer, [...] and Talking Heads, who he says "weren't punk either".

 Santiago listened to 1970s and 1980s punk including Black Flag, as well as David Bowie and T. Rex.
 Guitarists who influenced him include Jimi Hendrix, Les Paul, Wes Montgomery, Lou Reed and George Harrison.
 Deal's musical background was folk music and country; she had formed a country-folk band with her sister in her teenage years, and played covers of artists such as the Everly Brothers and Hank Williams.
 Other artists Deal listened to included XTC, Gang of Four and Elvis Costello.
 Lovering is a fan of the band Rush.

-Other media such as film has influenced Pixies; Francis cites surrealist films Eraserhead and Un chien andalou (as mentioned in "Debaser") as influences.
-He has commented on these influences, saying he "didn't have the patience to sit around reading Surrealist novels", but found it easier to watch twenty-minute films.
+Film has influenced the Pixies; Francis cites surrealist films Eraserhead and Un chien andalou (as mentioned in "Debaser") as influences.
+He has said he "didn't have the patience to sit around reading Surrealist novels", but found it easier to watch twenty-minute films.